apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 Spark serializes the physical plan and sends it to the executors when executing tasks.
 The executors deserialize the plan and invoke it.

-When `CometNativeExec` is invoked, it will deserialize the protobuf plan and pass it into `Native.createPlan`, which invokes the native code via JNI.
+When `CometNativeExec` is invoked, it will pass the serialized protobuf plan into `Native.createPlan`, which invokes the native code via JNI, where the plan is then deserialized.

-In the native code there is a `PhysicalPlanner` struct (in `planner.rs`) which converts the serialized plan into an Apache DataFusion `ExecutionPlan`.
+In the native code there is a `PhysicalPlanner` struct (in `planner.rs`) which converts the deserialized plan into an Apache DataFusion `ExecutionPlan`.
 In some cases, Comet provides specialized physical operators and expressions to override the DataFusion versions to ensure compatibility with Apache Spark.

 The leaf nodes in the physical plan are always `ScanExec` and each of these operators will make a JNI call to `CometBatchIterator.next()` to fetch the next input batch.
-The input could be a Comet Parquet scan, or a Spark exchange.
+The input could be a Comet native Parquet scan, a Spark exchange, or another native plan.

 `CometNativeExec` creates a `CometExecIterator` and applies this iterator to the input RDD partitions.
 Each call to `CometExecIterator.next()` will invoke `Native.executePlan`.
 Once the plan finishes